-Now, these numbers sound a lot more exciting when we put them in terms of money and savings.
-With our rating plan, every 50 points we add to your score saves you about 3-6 percent on your premium.
-That means within a year, you could be saving up to 12 percent on your policy just for being a Say driver.
+Now, these numbers sound a lot more exciting when we put them in terms of savings.
+With our rating plan, every 50 points we add to your score saves you an average of 4 percent off your premium.
+Although we can’t guarantee a rate decrease because lots of factors tie into this number, these extra points are here to help.

 There is a limit, however.
 Insurance scores max out at 997 points, which means we can't rate you on a Say score beyond the max, but that doesn't mean we leave high scores hanging.
 Once your score is maxed out at 997, each renewal's points acts as a buffer in case your score happens to drop.

 Some Say Score Examples